Tom Glavine: New York Mets (2003–2007)

 Glavine finished the 2006 season with a fine 15–7 record and a 3.82 ERA, as the Mets won the National League Eastern Division, allowing him to make his first playoff appearance since leaving the Braves.
 He started Game 2 of the Division Series against the Los Angeles Dodgers, pitching six shutout innings and surrendering only four hits to pick up the win, as the Mets went on to sweep the series from the Dodgers.
 He then started Game 1 of the National League Championship Series against the St. Louis Cardinals, pitching seven shutout innings to pick up the win, helped by Carlos Beltrán's two-run home run.
 Glavine's postseason scoreless innings streak ended in his next start.
 He suffered the loss in Game 5 while the Mets went on to drop the series to the Cardinals in seven games.

 Glavine re-signed with the Mets for the 2007 season, needing only 10 wins to reach 300 wins for his career.
 He started his fourth Opening Day game as a Met in the 2007 season.

 On August 5, 2007, Glavine won his 300th game, against the Chicago Cubs at Wrigley Field on ESPN's Sunday Night Baseball.
 In the game, he also was 1 for 2 with a run batted in and a walk.
 He pitched 6 1/3 innings and won 8–3, bringing his lifetime record to 300–197.
 Glavine is the 23rd pitcher to win 300 games, and the fifth left-handed pitcher to do so, joining Eddie Plank, Lefty Grove, Warren Spahn, and Steve Carlton.
 (Randy Johnson won his 300th game on June 4, 2009, becoming the 24th pitcher and 6th left-hander to do so.)

 On September 30, 2007, Glavine started the final game of the Mets' 2007 regular season against the Florida Marlins.
-The Mets, tied with the Philadelphia Phillies after having squandered a seven-game lead over the past sixteen games, needed a win to either win the division or force a playoff game with the Phillies for the division.
-Unfortunately, Glavine made one of the worst starts of his career, allowing seven runs while recording only one out, and the Mets were eliminated from playoff contention with an 8–1 loss.
+The Mets, tied with the Philadelphia Phillies after having squandered a seven-game lead over the prior sixteen games, needed a win to either win the division or force a playoff game with the Phillies for the division.
+Glavine made one of the worst starts of his career, allowing seven runs while recording only one out, and the Mets were eliminated from playoff contention with an 8–1 loss.

 Glavine declined a one-year, $13 million contract option for the 2008 season with the Mets on October 5, 2007, ending his tenure with the team.
 However, he did collect a $3 million buyout when he declined the $13 million option.